Diaby02/EasyCounting/README.md

 You can easily test you own dataset, but it has to meet some requirements:
 * the dataset folder must have the same structure as mentionned before
 * the images must be in .jpeg or .png format, while the density map must be tensor files .npy
-* the split.json file and annotation.json msut follow the same configuration as FSC147 and FSCindu
+* the split.json file and annotation.json must follow the same configuration as FSC147 and FSCindu

 ## Testing your own image